Skip to content

 Short answers, pulled from the story.

-When was the Department of Homeland Security officially established by Congress?
+When was the United States Secretary of Homeland Security position created?

-What is the current line of succession for acting Secretary of Homeland Security as of late 2019?
+What law governs the order of succession for the Secretary of Homeland Security?